Kkayande2004/Data-Analysis-Dashboard/README.md

-📊 Motorola-Sales-Performance-Dashboard
+# Motorola-Sales-Performance-Dashboard
-📌 Project Objective
+## Project Objective
 The objective of this project was to analyze Motorola’s monthly sales performance for the year, providing key insights on total sales, customer behavior, product-wise performance, and regional contributions — helping management make data-driven decisions for future business growth.

-📁 Dataset Used
+## Dataset Used
-Motorola Sales Data (Sample)
+Motorola Sales Data

-Includes data related to transactions, product models, payment methods, cities, customer ratings, and total sales.

-📊 Questions / KPIs Addressed
+## Questions / KPIs Addressed
 📈 What is the total sales, total quantity sold, average sales, and number of transactions for the selected month?

 📅 What is the daily trend of total quantities sold?